tldr-pages/tldr/pages/linux/uvcdynctrl.md

 `uvcdynctrl -c`

-- Set a new control value (For negative values: -s 'My Control' -- -42):
+- Set a new control value (for negative values: `-s '{{control_name}}' -- -42`):

 `uvcdynctrl -s {{control_name}} {{value}}`

 - Retrieve the current control value:

 `uvcdynctrl -g {{control_name}}`

-- Save current controls state to a file:
+- Save the state of the current controls to a file:

 `uvcdynctrl -W {{file_name}}`

-- Load controls state from a file:
+- Load the state of the controls from a file:

 `uvcdynctrl -L {{file_name}}`